hrotkogabor/manjaro-btrfs/README.md

 * call *script/stage_2_setup.sh* <a name="stage_2_setup"></a>
   * sync system time
   * try to set up the fastest mirror
-  * call *fix_catfish.sh*, which will install a catfish version, that does not have a conflict with zeitgeist, and apply a patch
   * do a full update, and install some necessary tools, like rsync, lsof ...
   * change login greeter to slick-greeter
   * on 64bit systems, install the kernel bootsplash